JeroenVanB/LAMAS/docs/index.md

 ### Possible extensions

-A possible extension for inferring tactis is implementing a (Deep) Q-Learning algorithm.
+A possible extension for inferring tactics is implementing a (Deep) Q-Learning algorithm.
 Instead of implementing rules based on the knowledge base manually, we train a Q-Learning network to extract these rules and tactics itself.
 The network could have a Kripke model as an input as it is a perfect representation of the state.

 The card game can be seen as a Markov Decision Process.
 We will define the state, action and reward as the following: